smolang/SemanticObjects/manual/source/introduction.rst

 Co-Simulation and SMOL
 ----------------------

-Dynamic simulation model components following the `FMI standard
-<https://fmi-standard.org>`_ (:term:`FMU`\ s) can be directly integrated into SMOL code.
-SMOL
-drives the dynamic model inputs and controls the advancement of time for all FMUs.
+Dynamic simulation model components (:term:`FMU`\ s) that follow the `FMI standard <https://fmi-standard.org>`_ can be directly integrated into SMOL code.
+A SMOL program can drive the dynamic model inputs and controls the advancement of time for all FMUs, and can access the dynamic model outputs, making them available for semantic lifting.
 This is discussed further in Section :ref:`fmos`.